ksaurabhsinha/family_tree/README.md

 ## Running

-Clone the repository.
+ - Clone the repository.
-Change directory into the cloned project.
+ - Change directory into the cloned project.
+ - Copy .env.example to .env
-Use the following command.
+ - Use the following command.

 ### First Time Setup
 ```sh